Fundamentals and Best Practices for Forest Inventories

 - What is a working forest inventory?
 The evolution over 30 years from strata averages and yield tables to individual stand structures within strata.

-- Why you should be cursing for inventory versus harvest.
+- Why you should be cruising for inventory versus harvest.
 Your cruising objective is to capture silvicultural growth capacity and setup the ability to re-merchandize as markets change.

 8:30 Sample Designs – Strata